Navaneeth2004/simple-auth-app/README.md

 1. Start the backend server (runs on port 5000)
 2. Start the frontend (runs on port 3000)
 3. Open http://localhost:3000
-4. Click "Login with Google" or "Login with Facebook"
+4. Click "Login with Google" (redirects to backend) or "Login with Facebook" (handled on frontend)
 5. Complete the OAuth flow
 6. View user information on the page

 ## How it works

+### Google Authentication (Backend)
+- **Flow**: Frontend → Backend → Google → Backend → Frontend
-- **Backend**: Uses Grant to handle OAuth flows with Google and Facebook
+- Uses Grant middleware to handle OAuth flow
-- **Frontend**: Simple React app that redirects to backend for auth and displays user info
+- User data is passed back to frontend via URL parameters
+- Session managed on backend

+### Facebook Authentication (Frontend)
+- **Flow**: Frontend → Facebook → Frontend
+- Uses Facebook JavaScript SDK loaded dynamically
+- OAuth flow handled entirely in the browser
-- **No Database**: User data is only stored in session and displayed on frontend
+- User data stored in React state

-- **Super Simple**: Minimal code, no unnecessary complexity
+### Benefits of Mixed Approach
+- **Google**: More secure with client secret on backend, better for production
+- **Facebook**: Simpler implementation, no backend session needed
+- **Flexibility**: Choose the best approach for each provider

 ## Project Structure